History of Sport at the University of Melbourne

 Students have participated in informal and organised sporting and physical recreation since the formation of the University in1853.
 They came together to form clubs and teams to compete in weekly or regular community competitions, with the first recorded contest, a cricket match in 1857.
 Our sporting clubs evolved to become some of the pre-eminent university sporting clubs in the country.

 Intervarsity sport followed in 1870 and the University soon adopted the British practice of awarding sporting “Blues” for outstanding performance.
 In 1874, the land north of Tin Alley, the Sports Precinct, was provided to the University for recreational purposes, with the original pavilion built in 1906.
 The Boat House was constructed on the Yarra River in 1908.

 In 1904, the governance and management of sport at the University broke away from the Students Union with the establishment of the Sports and Physical Recreation Committee and the Sports Union, with the first Director of Sport appointed the same year.

-In 2009, the Sports and Physical Recreation Committee was replaced by a University-appointed Board to advise the University Council on sport and recreation strategy and policy.
-The move reflected the increasing complexity and scale of sport, fitness and recreational activities across the University, as well as the level of professional management and oversight required.
-In 2018, the University adopted a Charter that outlines the mission and purpose for MU Sport along with the governance and management arrangements.
+In 2009, the Sports and Physical Recreation Committee were replaced by a University appointed board to advise the University Council on sport and recreation strategy and policy.
+The move reflected the increasing complexity and scale of sport, fitness and recreational activities at the University, as well as the level of professional management and oversight required.
+In 2018, the University adopted a charter that outlines the mission and purpose for MU Sport along with the governance and management arrangements.

 For the comprehensive history of sport at the University of Melbourne, see The Ties that Bind by June E. Senyard.